The secure attachment is one type of attachment style characterized by self-reliance, emotional maturity, and honest

 When secure people like you, they show you so and they are not afraid of saying it.

-They despise games and don’t make it a big issue to screen out people that don’t respond to them -and that’s one of the reasons why I advice that playing daitng games backfires more often than not-.
+They despise games and don’t make it a big issue to screening out people that don’t respond to them -and that’s one of the reasons why I advise that playing nasty dating games backfires more often than not-.

 No, they’re not supermen, but they do have a higher level of emotional intelligence compared to other attachment styles, are better at understanding their partners and they make, on average, for better relationships.

 Luckily, this is something you can develop -this is what’s this website is all about after all-.